 Day 1

-Tokyo – Checking In and Checking Out Central Tokyo
+Tokyo – Arrive and Relax in Central Tokyo

 It is hard to make sense of old Japan without first discovering the contemporary city.
 Never-ending hoards of people whizz by as a billion neon lights flash all around.
 At first, it might seem like chaos, but gradually you can make sense of the order here.
 Everything is spotlessly clean, everything works like clockwork, and nothing seems out of place.
 Today you will be greeted at Tokyo’s international airport and transferred to your hotel in Shinjuku, the city’s heart and transport hub.
 From your hotel, you can walk onto the streets and get to know modern Japan, from the famous Shibuya Crossing to small lanes populated by extravagant stores.
 There is lots of heritage to come, but right now you should make sense of what Japan has become today.